The Most Romantic Cruises for Couples (Video)

 Elegance is the selling point of Oceania Cruises, and the Regatta’s custom design and nearly 1.5:1 staff-to-traveler ratio only enhances the luxury experience.
 The suites and staterooms have original art, ocean views, and private terraces.
 For a romantic day on the ship, start at Canyon Ranch Spa and finish the evening with a wine tasting in the Regatta’s library.

 What Your Itinerary Might Look Like: The Regatta’s 14-day voyage from Auckland to Sydney takes you on a tour of the best of Australia and New Zealand.
 Among the most-anticipated stops are the Bay of Islands, Tasmania, and New Zealand’s Akaroa, where you might see native penguins and marine dolphins.

 The flagship Paul Gauguin vessel feels exclusive and effortlessly luxurious.
 The ship only visits smaller ports that larger ships can’t access, and 70 percent of the rooms have private, oceanfront balconies.
 For couples looking for a new activity that will bring them closer and help build trust in their relationship, the m/s Paul Gauguin offers PADI SCUBA diving programs and certification.

-What Your Itinerary Might Look Like: Paul Gauguin Cruises offers a Tahiti, the Society Islands and Tuamotus seven-day cruise, which tours you around French Polynesia.
+What Your Itinerary Might Look Like: Paul Gauguin Cruises offers a Tahiti and the Society Islands seven-night cruise, which tours you around French Polynesia.
 It includes a day on your own private islet, Motu Mahana, and of course, a glamorous stop in Bora Bora.